 - You might be wondering about the inclusion of outer areas that are not experiencing urban growth.
 These areas are unlikely to have much population growth at all, so will have little impact on the calculations of percentage of growth in outer areas.

 That said, I’ve also done a more fine grained analysis of outer growth areas using census data without these issues.
 See: Are Australian cities sprawling with low-density car-dependent suburbs?

 Where did the new residents come from?

-The ABS now publishes the components of population growth down to SA2 geography, so we can dig a little deeper.
+The ABS now publishes the components of population growth down to SA2 geography for 2016-17 onwards, so we can dig a little deeper.

 In Perth and Adelaide, less than half of the outer suburbs population growth was from new residents, whereas it was more like 72% in the other three urban centres.
-This might reflect relatively slower outer urban growth in Perth and Adelaide – with population growth coming more from existing residents growing families rather than new residents.
+This might reflect relatively slower outer urban growth in Perth and Adelaide – with population growth coming more from existing residents growing families rather than new residents moving in.

 Here are the components of population growth for the five urban centres as a whole:

-Sydney, Perth, and Adelaide have seen existing residents leave for other parts of Australia, replaced with babies and international migrants.
+Sydney, Perth, and Adelaide have seen existing residents leave for other parts of Australia, replaced with births and international migrants.

 Here’s the same for the non-outer suburbs:

 The three columns for each city do actually add to 100%.
 In Perth the net of the components was very little population change, so each component becomes a very large percentage of the small net total population change.